AditLuthra/makrx-ecosystem-unified/docs/ai/CONTRIBUTING.md

 - secrets, environment files, or credentials
 - large media, test fixtures, or sample datasets

 `.dockerignore` files are audited quarterly to keep images lean.
-For how build contexts are used in automation, see the [CI/CD pipeline docs](docs/DEPLOYMENT.md#ci-cd-pipeline).
+For how build contexts are used in automation, see the CI config under `.github/workflows/` and the [Repository Overview](../REPOSITORY_OVERVIEW.md).

 ## Branching Model